wellplayed/wptlhearthstone/README.md

 ###Player selection
  - Teams provide admins with the order their first 4 players will play in
  - Teams may not reuse players before the 5th set
- - Player for the 5th set is provided after the 4th game, and only if required
+ - Player for the 5th set is provided after the 4th set, and only if required
- - Player list is provided after class immunities have been done
+ - Player list is provided after class immunities have been selected
  - Player lists are not revealed to opponents